Saad888/AutoSynthesis/README.md

-Autosynth should be working as of 6.2.
+Autosynth should be working as of 6.4.
 Future patches should not break the application.

+WARNINGS:
-WARNING: This application is **not** compatible with current versions of XIV Alexander.
+- This application is **not** compatible with current versions of XIV Alexander.
 Please disable XIV Alexander or use the NoClippy plugin

-ALSO WARNING: F10 does not seem to be working as a keybind any longer.
+- F10 does not seem to be working as a keybind any longer.

-This application also does not work with older versions of windows prior to Windows 10
+- This application also does not work with older versions of windows prior to Windows 10

 ---